Azure/azure-sdk-for-python/sdk/monitor/azure-monitor-query/README.md

 ]
 response = client.batch_query(requests)

-for response in response.responses:
+for rsp in response:
-    body = response.body
+    body = rsp.body
     if not body.tables:
         print("Something is wrong")
     else: